Thin film: Nucleation

 Nucleation is an important step in growth that helps determine the final structure of a thin film.
 Many growth methods rely on nucleation control such as atomic-layer epitaxy (atomic layer deposition).
 Nucleation can be modeled by characterizing surface process of adsorption, desorption, and surface diffusion.

 Adsorption and desorption

 Adsorption is the interaction of a vapor atom or molecule with a substrate surface.
-The interaction is characterized the sticking coefficient, the fraction of incoming species thermally equilibrated with the surface.
+The interaction is characterized by the sticking coefficient, the fraction of incoming species thermally equilibrated with the surface.
 Desorption reverses adsorption where a previously adsorbed molecule overcomes the bounding energy and leaves the substrate surface.